 Here we use the same data binding expressions, but instead of using text and markdown to display, we bind properties of a JQueryUI progress bar instead.

 First we control if the button is enabled or not.
 Once the end of the rows are reached, we use data binding to disable the button to signal to the user that next is no longer applicable.

-Note that we use a formatter here again.
-In this case we use the ! formatter to flip the boolean value of EOF to match what the .Enabled property needs.
+Note that we use a modifier here again.
+In this case we use the ! modifier to flip the boolean value of EOF to match what the .Enabled property needs.